 HVAC Dampers

-Many Minnesota homes have zone-control systems with moveable damper plates inside the ductwork that direct airflow.
-Negative Air machines work right through them — dampers aren't an obstacle.
+Many Minnesota homes have zone-control systems with moveable damper plates inside the ductwork that direct airflow. air whip machines work right through them — dampers aren't an obstacle.

-Rotary Brush systems physically cannot pass through dampers.
-If your home has zone control, a rotary brush service will miss entire sections of your duct system.
+Brush-based systems physically cannot pass through dampers.
+If your home has zone control, a brush-based service will miss entire sections of your duct system.

 Smaller Ductwork & Sharp Turns

-Negative Air equipment uses air sweeps and brushes under one inch in diameter.
+Air whip equipment uses air whips under one inch in diameter.
 Sharp turns and smaller ductwork are handled easily.

 Trunklines & Plenums

 The trunkline is the main distribution duct your HVAC system uses to deliver air throughout your home.
 The plenums connect your HVAC equipment to the ductwork.
-These are the most critical areas in your system — and Negative Air cleans them.
+These are the most critical areas in your system — and air whips clean them.

-Rotary Brush systems create no negative pressure in the ventilation system.
+Brush-based systems create no negative pressure in the ventilation system.
 They cannot clean trunklines or plenums.
-You can pay for a rotary brush cleaning and have the most important parts of your system completely untouched.
+You can pay for a brush-based cleaning and have the most important parts of your system completely untouched.

 How Four Seasons Does It

-We connect the Negative Air machine to your ductwork or plenum, putting the entire system under negative pressure.
-We then run a camera through to see what we're working with and use agitation tools to dislodge contaminants.
+We connect the air whip machine to your ductwork or plenum, putting the entire system under negative pressure.
+We then use air whips to dislodge contaminants throughout the system.
 Light particles get vacuumed directly into sealed containers.
 Heavy particles fall to the duct floor, where air scrubbing tools push them toward the vacuum.

 We clean the entire HVAC system — trunklines, plenums, individual runs — and we clean your vent covers too.